-Pre-Award Compliance Reviews: NSLP, SBP, and SMP
+Pre-Award Compliance Reviews: NSLP, SBP, SMP, CACFP, and SFSP

-- Pre-award Civil Rights information included as part of the application must, at a minimum, include: - Copies of free and reduced-price policy statements, letters to parents, public releases, and any other materials used to publicize the program's availability and nondiscrimination requirements - Estimated data on the racial and ethnic makeup of the applicant organization's program service area and enrollment
+- Pre-award Civil Rights information included as part of the application must, at a minimum, include: - •Copies of free and reduced-price policy statements, letters to parents, public releases, and any other materials used to publicize the program's availability and nondiscrimination requirements. - Estimated data on the racial and ethnic makeup of the applicant organization's program service area and enrollment.

-Pre-Award Compliance Reviews: NSLP, SBP, and SMP
+Pre-Award Compliance Reviews:

-LEA/SFA are required to be equipped with the policies, procedures and resources to ensure meaningful access for persons with LEP and equal opportunity and equally effective communication for persons with disabilities.
+•LEAs, SFAs, and CACFP sponsors are required to be equipped with the policies, procedures, and resources to ensure meaningful access for persons with LEP and equal opportunity and equally effective communication for persons with disabilities.

-State agencies are required to verify that LEA/SFAs have procedures for processing Civil Rights Complaints
+State agencies are required to verify that LEAs, SFAs, and CACFP sponsors have procedures for processing Civil Rights Complaints.

-Pre-Award Compliance Reviews: NSLP, SBP, and SMP
+Pre-Award Compliance Reviews:

-- A description of membership requirements as a prerequisite for admission to the applicant's institution (if applicable) - The names of other federal agencies providing assistance to the applicant organization and whether the applicant has ever been found to be in noncompliance by those federal agencies
+- A description of membership requirements as a prerequisite for admission to the applicant's institution (if applicable). - •The names of other federal agencies providing assistance to the applicant organization and whether the applicant has ever been found to be in noncompliance by those federal agencies.